nipy/nipype/doc/users/plugins.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``MultiProc`` plugin can profile memory and cpu usage,
-please see :ref:`resource_ched_profiler` for a comprehensive description.
+please see :ref:`resource_sched_profiler` for a comprehensive description.

 IPython